 According to a recent The CMO Survey, even with an up-and-down economy forecast to continue into 2012, chief marketing officers are looking to add to spending on all aspects of marketing in 2012.

-This will especially be true when it comes to funds for social media marketing (see more on importance of social media in marketing below).
+This will especially be true when it comes to funds for B2B marketing with social media (see more on importance of social media in marketing below).
 The survey also goes on to note that companies will likely grow spending for marketing hires, likely around 7.2 percent on average in the next year.

 That being said, those companies looking to reduce their marketing expenditures in 2012 have ways to cut back and still get some bang for their dollar, however they need to be creative to say the least.

 The last thing companies will want to do is turn down their business services marketing efforts or even turn off their marketing engines to the point that the competition takes advantage of the downswing.